ipld/ipld/specs/advanced-data-layouts/hamt/fixture/alice-words/index.md

 * Words are matched using a simple `/\w+/` regular expression.
 * The HAMT uses a `bitWidth` of `5` (maximum of 32 entries or buckets per node) and a `bucketSize` of `3`.
 * Blocks are encoded using DAG-CBOR and CIDs use a SHA2-256 multihash.
-* Each entry in keyed by the word (as `Bytes` as per the HashMap spec) and the values are stored inline.
+* Each entry is keyed by the word (as `Bytes` as per the [HAMT spec](../../spec/)) and the values are stored inline.
-* Values are an array of the line and column location of each occurance of the word, in order of appearance.
+* Values are an array of the line and column location of each occurrence of the word, in order of appearance.
 * Values take the following form:

 ```ipldsch